-Prerequisite: OFT 281and either BIO 275 or HSC 175
+Prerequisite: OFT 281 and HSC 175

 This is a fundamental course which deals with the Current Procedural Terminology (CPT).
 CPT is designed for communicating information about clinical services to address the needs of health care professionals, patients, accreditation organizations, and payers for administrative, financial, and analytical purposes.
 Available only as an Open Learning course.